sbcas/chef-rfc/new/telemetry.md

 ---
 RFC: unassigned
-Title: User behaviour data collection
+Title: Anonymous user behaviour data collection
 Author: Thom May <thom@chef.io>, Charles Johnson <charles@chef.io>
 Status: Draft
 Type: Informational
 ---

-# User behaviour data collection
+# Anonymous user behaviour data collection

-In order to provide greater insight into how our users interact with our tools, this RFC introduces a framework for defining the policies for the collection (sharing), storage, and deletion of anonymized product usage data that can be applied to any Chef project.
+In order to provide greater insight into how our Chef users interact with Chef tools, this RFC introduces a framework for defining the policies for the anonymous collection (sharing), storage, and deletion of product usage data that can be applied to any Chef project.

+## Scope

+This RFC only covers Chef's open source ecosystem.
+It does not cover closed- source, commercially available tools made by Chef software.

 ## Motivation